 Nelson Mandela also famously spoke from this concept.
 As a part of his leadership, he often relied on the concept as he helped post-apartheid South Africa unify.
 He ruled with the principle that leadership comes from a place of peace for humanity, and a focus on working to help heal a greater whole through cooperation, connection, and community.

-Using Ubuntu Philosophy in Daily Life
+Using Ubuntu Principles in Daily Life

 Below I’ve outlined some of the many ways you can apply the Ubuntu philosophy to your day-to-day thinking.
 Let’s see how you can use Ubuntu to inspire a mindset shift.